At Craig ‘n’ Dave we are committed to safeguarding and preserving the privacy of our visitors.

 - the right to transfer your personal data (known as data portability)

 You have the right to move, copy or transfer your personal data from one organisation to another.
-We hold little information that would be much use to another wine merchant but if you do wish to transfer your personal data we would be happy to help.
+We hold little information that would be much use to another resource supplier, but if you do wish to transfer your personal data we would be happy to help.

 If you ask for a data transfer, we will give you a copy of your personal data in a structured, commonly used and machine-readable form (for instance, in a CSV file format).
 We can provide the personal data to you directly or, if you request, to another organisation.